IGSN/igsn.github.io/organisation.md

 This section describes the entities and roles in the IGSN [organisational structure](../statutes).

-   * Allocating Agent: An [Allocating Agent](../agents) ([Statutes §3.1](../statutes)) is a member institution which registers IGSNs in the IGSN registry and resolver service.
+   * IGSN Agent: An [IGSN Agent](../agents) ([Statutes §3.1](../statutes)) is a member institution which registers IGSNs in the IGSN registry and resolver service.
    * The IGSN Implementing Organization e.V. operates the IGSN registry and resolver servie on behalf of the IGSN members ([Statutes §2.2.2](../statutes)).
    * The Managing Agent ([Statutes §3.2](../statutes)) is entrusted with the operation of the IGSN Office and with the day-to-day operation of the IGSN registration Agency.

 ## International ##

-A core element of the implementation of globally unique and persistent identifiers for physical sample materials is a handle server ([Handle System](https://en.wikipedia.org/wiki/Handle_System)) to resolve IGSN handles to the URL of the respective sample description at the collection/repository.
-This server is operated by the IGSN Implementation Organisation (IGSN e.V.).
-The constitution of the IGSN Implementation Organisation as an incorporated not-for-profit association under German law was chosen to provide a legal framework for the long-term operation of the system.
+A core element of the implementation of globally unique and persistent identifiers for physical sample materials is a persistent identifier to resolve IGSN IDs to the URL of the respective sample description at the collection/repository.
+This service is operated by DataCite.

-At this level, the IGSN web service requires only very limited metadata, e.g. IGSN/URL pair, registrant, date of registration, etc.
+The [IGSN Impementation Organization](http://www.igsn.org) is set up to implement and promote standard methods for identifying, citing, and locating physical samples together with its user [communities](../communities).

 ## Communities ##